-In a previous post, we saw the benefits of reading the Bible daily and why it’s an excellent habit for every Christian to develop.
+In a previous post, we saw that the first step in understanding the Bible is to read it for ourselves, cover to cover.
+This is how we begin to acquire the building blocks of Scripture that are the foundation for our understanding of God’s Word.
 But how do we get started?
-What can we do to develop this healthy and necessary habit?
+What can we do to develop this healthy and necessary habit of regularly reading the Bible?

-Here are seven practical points to help you build up a daily habit of reading the Bible:
+In this post, we’ll go over seven practical tips that will help you build up a daily habit of reading the Bible.

 1. Pray for a hunger for God’s Word

-It helps to schedule a set time for reading the Bible.
-Morning is an excellent time, before the hustle and bustle of the day begins.
-Other times like during lunch or before going to bed can also be good.
-A scheduled time helps us remember to read the Word and makes it a part of our daily routine.
+It helps to schedule a time for reading the Bible.
+An excellent time is early in the morning, before the busyness of the day begins.
+Other possible times are during lunch or before going to bed.
+Designating a time helps us remember to read the Word and incorporates it into our daily routine.

 3. Read consecutively

-Perhaps we’ve read the Bible occasionally, reading here and there in the Scriptures.
-But a good way to help us regularly and consistently read the Word is to read it consecutively, chapter after chapter and book after book.
-This way we don’t have to decide what to read each time, and as we read the Bible cover to cover we’ll begin to see what a cohesive book it is.
+Perhaps we’ve jumped around in our Bible reading before, reading a passage here and a section there.
+But a good strategy to regularly and consistently read the Word is to do so consecutively, chapter by chapter and book by book.
+This way, we don’t have to decide what to read each time we open the Bible.
+As we read it from cover to cover, we’ll begin to see how cohesive the Bible is.

-Praying a simple prayer like this will help us be open to anything the Lord would like to speak to us in His Word.
-By opening our heart and spirit, we’ll contact the Lord Jesus in His Word and His Word will be food to us.
+Praying a simple prayer like this will help us be open to anything the Lord would like to speak to us through His Word.

 5. Pray over what you read

-Sometimes as we’re reading the Bible, a certain verse stands out to us.
+Sometimes as we’re reading the Bible, a particular verse stands out to us.
 It may comfort us, convict us, or apply exactly to our situation.
 Other times, a verse may perplex us.
-Whatever our reaction, we can stop and pray what we’ve read back to the Lord.
-We might thank the Lord or praise Him for certain portions, we might ask Him to show us the meaning of a certain verse, or we might just talk with Him about a verse.
+Whatever our reaction may be, when we’re struck by a particular portion we should stop and pray over it.
+We can thank the Lord or praise Him for the promises we find in His Word.
+We can also ask Him to show us the meaning of a certain passage or just talk to Him about a verse.

 6. Keep track of your Bible reading

-Keeping track of what you’ve read is helpful, and there are many ways to do so.
-You can check off what chapter or book you’ve finished in your Bible.
-You can use a blank page or the table of contents to check off each book as you read it.
-You can also mark the number of times you’ve read the whole New Testament and the whole Old Testament.
+It’s good to keep track of what you’ve read, and there are many ways to do so.
+You can mark the date you finish a chapter or book in your physical Bible.
+You can check off each book in the table of contents as you read it.
+You can also tally the number of times you’ve read the entire Old and New Testaments.

-Keeping track encourages us in our habit.
+Keeping track of our progress encourages us in developing a Bible reading habit.
 For example, you may think you’re going too slowly if you read one chapter per day.
-But even if you only read one chapter per day, you’ll finish the entire New Testament in under one year.
-After five years of reading the Bible daily, you might look at your record and find you’ve read the whole New Testament seven times!
-Seeing this kind of progress really encourages us to continue on.
+But you’ll finish the whole New Testament in less than a year by reading just one chapter every day.
+After five years, you might look at your record and find you’ve read through the New Testament seven times!
+Seeing this kind of progress encourages us to continue on.

-Reading the Bible daily is so important for us as Christians, so we must treasure and guard the time we’ve set aside to enjoy the Word of the Lord.
-Our lives are full of things that can interrupt or distract us, so we really have to be active to guard the time we set.
+Since reading the Bible daily is so important for us as Christians, we need to treasure the time we’ve set aside to enjoy God’s Word.
+Our lives are full of things that can interrupt or distract us, so we have to be proactive to guard our time designated for reading the Bible.

-A daily Bible reading habit will lay a foundation for our Christian life, strengthen our Christian faith, and help us to know the Lord Jesus in a deeper way.
-May God grant us all His grace to daily read His Word so that we can be brought on to the full knowledge of the truth!
+A daily Bible reading habit will lay a foundation for our Christian life, strengthening our faith and helping us know the Lord Jesus in a deeper way.
+May God grant us all His grace to daily read His Word so that we can grow in our knowledge of the truth!